maisl0l/dotfiles/README.md

 ## misc:

-spotify-tui cant be installed via the aur, this is a fix: https://www.reddit.com/r/archlinux/comments/ytj40j/opensslsys_building_issues_in_rust_for_spotifytui/
+spotify-tui cant be installed via the aur, this is a fix:\n https://www.reddit.com/r/archlinux/comments/ytj40j/opensslsys_building_issues_in_rust_for_spotifytui/